 I'm an author in Michigan.
-My first novel, a thriller called The Winner Maker ("an exhilarating and emotionally astute mystery" - Kirkus Reviews), is now available for pre-order on Amazon.
+My first novel, a thriller called The Winner Maker ("an exhilarating and emotionally astute mystery" - Kirkus Reviews), is now available on Amazon.
 A draft version of my follow-up, Blackquest 40, won a 2018 Watty award.
-My current work here is Anarchy of the Mice; polished versions of it and Blackquest will join Winner for sale in 2019.
+My current works here are The Cleaner and Anarchy of the Mice; polished versions of these, and Blackquest 40, will join Winner for sale in 2019.

 As a student at Yale, I told friends I wanted to write a novel.
 I'd grown up racing through all the Clive Cussler in my grade-school library, and college was introducing me to War and Peace and The Corrections, characters so real I felt the author -- from centuries ago, thousands of miles away -- plucking thoughts straight from my own head.

 These denser books dazzled me, but I missed the rush of the thrillers I'd read as a boy.
 Could a story do both?
 I wanted to give it a shot.